+Please send submissions via email to email@example.com.
+Articles should be no longer than 7,500 words and will preferably be closer to 5,000 words or less.
 We generally respond within 10 business days to let you know whether your submission will be considered by the publisher and editorial board.
 If accepted for review, you can expect to receive a final response, along with any editorial suggestions, within 90 days.
 Publication may take up to six months after submission.
-All submissions are exclusive until they are published unless the editor in chief provides a written release for submission to another publication.
+All submissions are exclusive until they are published unless the managing editor provides a written release for submission to another publication.

 Articles that are accepted for publication are subject to the publisher’s copyright policies as spelled out in Judicature’s Author Agreement.
 All authors must sign and return the Author’s Agreement once the article is accepted for publication.
 Authors are responsible for obtaining permission to reproduce copyrighted material from other sources.

 - All submissions must be Microsoft Word files.